vidhisagathiya/A.I.ducation-Analytics/README.md

 ## Evaluation
 Evaluate the performance of your main model and its two variants, using the same testing data for all models: For each model, generate a confusion matrix to visualize classification performance.
 Also evaluate the metrics accuracy, precision, recall, and F1- measure.

+## Bias-Analysis
+To ensure the fairness and robustness of our model, we conduct a Bias Analysis by segmenting the dataset based on chosen attributes such as age and gender.
+It is essential to accurately annotate these attributes in the dataset.

+## k_fold_cross_validation
+To enhance the robustness and reliability, we have employed k-fold cross-validation of our evaluation.

 ## Prerequisites: